-Your grade for this class will be the result of your performance on the: Assignments and Problem Sets (50%) - verified by turnitin.com, Module quizzes (30%), Discussions (10%), and Participation (10%).
+Your grade for this class will be the result of your performance on the: Assignments/Problem Sets (50%) - verified by turnitin.com, Module quizzes (30%), and Discussions (20%).

 Assignments and problem sets must be turned in on time.
-For the online offering of the course, turnitin.com will be used to verify that a student has completed the work themselves and has not plagiarized the solution.
+Late assignments will be penalized by 5% per day late.
+Turnitin.com will be used to verify that a student has completed the work themselves and has not plagiarized the solution.
 For some assignments, Google Earth will be used, so it's a good idea to gain familiarity with this useful (free) software.
 There are links to assist you with learning Google Earth at the 'Start Here: Course Tools & Technology' page within the Course Canvas site.
 There will be no extra-credit assignments.